 As a platformer with puzzle rooms, MO: Astray offers rewarding experiences for conquering the challenges it poses.
 At first, the game begins with simple exercises such as leaping and sticking between insta-kill spikes and hanging from the ceiling while making angled jumps toward surfaces suspended over…more spikes.
 As the environments in MO: Astray transition from a science ship to a vegetated planet as players progress through the game, the insta-kill obstacles multiplay alongside the presence of hostiles who hate “Sky-People,” but inexplicably want MO dead, too.
 I appreciate Archplay’s dedication to providing different arenas besides a sterile laboratory; though I often dread aqueducts, MO surprisingly moves faster underwater, and is likewise aerodynamic when the game necessitates flight as a balloon and when—well, I do not want to say too much!
 These gameplay elements considered, MO: Astray is harder than Celeste, but easier than Oddworld in terms of difficulty.

-I am always a fan of hand-drawn artwork, but not necessarily pixel art, because too many developers conflate the latter with retrograde effects that are often poorer than the capabilities of the old hardware which inspired their games.
+I am always a fan of hand-drawn artwork, but not necessarily pixel art, because too many developers conflate the latter with retrograde effects that are often poorer than the capabilities of the old hardware that inspired their games.
 In other words, I tend to associate “pixel art” with poor, lazy rendering; that is not the case with MO: Astray, particularly because the size of the sprites mitigates the distortion of detail that usually accompanies pixel art.
 Archplay also implements HD textures for special occasions requiring large-scale encounters, making for a satisfying combination of artistry.

-The most challenging part of MO: Astray is writing about is writing about it without giving away its revelations.
+The most challenging part of MO: Astray is writing about it without giving away its revelations.
 I thoroughly enjoyed my time with the game so much that I lament that there are so few meticulously-balanced, industriously-rendered adventure platformer games.
 Also important to me is its favorable price-to-entertainment ratio, delivering ten fine hours of gameplay for fifteen dollars.
 I highly recommend MO: Astray as a 2019 holiday sleeper-hit.

 Review copy generously provided by Rayark Inc.